 He has played at several other churches in Northern New Jersey as well over the years.

-He is the Music Teacher at Essex Valley School in West Caldwell, NJ.
+He was the Music Teacher at Essex Valley School in West Caldwell, NJ during 2019-2021.

 His Broadway experience includes a 3-month stint as Interim Associate Conductor on 'Hairspray' (where he subbed the Key 2 chair regularly), as well as 'Leader Of The Pack (The Ellie Greenwich Musical'), 'Catch Me If You Can', 'Smokey Joe's Cafe', 'Taboo', 'Brooklyn', and 'Hot Feet'.
 Off-Broadway, he has been Musical Director for 'Give A Man A Mask' at the York Theatre in NYC in November of 2011; 'Once Around The Sun' at the Zipper Theater in 2005; 'Dream A Little Dream (The Mamas & Papas Musical)', which ran from May-August 2003; and played the Piano/Keyboard chair for 'Caroline, or Change', the Tony Kushner-Jeanine Tesori musical that ran at the Public Theater in NYC in 2004.